OSMadeIT/data-analysis-python/README.md

 # kcse.py
-Count the number of A's that each school got from the kcse file
+* Count the number of A's that each school got from the kcse file
+* Count the As pergender